The 737-800 taking me to Dallas DFW

 17:33

-That wouldn’t cause me any challenges, so I was pretty chilled about it.
-AA did really well in turning the aircraft around and getting the aircraft back in the air.
+That wasn’t going to cause me any issues, so I remained fairly relaxed about it.
+In fairness to American Airlines, they turned the aircraft around efficiently and soon had us back in the air.

 The stunningly tasty linguine I was served on the AA flight to Dallas